 How to Migrate Your Website From Joomla to WordPress in 5 Steps

-With WordPress website import tools, users of other platforms can migrate to this content management system (CMS) and build a new site without starting from scratch.
+With website import tools, users of other platforms can migrate to the WordPress content management system (CMS) and build a new site without starting from scratch.

 Unfortunately, this built-in feature doesn’t support Joomla, making it a hassle for Joomla’s users to make the move.

 But don’t worry – there is a quick and easy solution.
 This article will show you a five-step process for migrating an existing Joomla website to self-hosted WordPress.
 Plus, we’ve included some tips and tricks on what to do with your WordPress site once it’s up and running.

 Both Joomla and WordPress are content management systems for building websites.
 However, each has benefits and features that make them more suitable for certain users.